skirexwastaken/NumScript/README.md

 The language started as a joke back in **mid-2024**, and over time it grew into its current form featuring a **rich syntax** and a **unique numerical logic system**.

+The code is not perfect as this is my first project I started right around when I started learning programming, however I try to improve it from time to time.

 👉 You can try the language at [**numscript.xyz**](https://numscript.xyz)

 ## Key Features